 I confess, this is a tough one to analyze for me.
 Mainly because I’m not sure what to make of it myself.
 It’s like a cross between the broad clichés of “Die Hand Die Verletz” (2×14) and the humor of “War of the Coprophages” (3×12).
 But since it’s neither as frightening as the Morgan & Wong penned “DHDV” or as funny as the Darin Morgan outing “WOTC” it’s difficult to digest in parts.
 Not to say that it’s horrible.
 It certainly has some memorably funny moments.
 And one thing Chris Carter could always do better than any other writer on the show was Mulder/Scully banter.
 Their digs at each other are the highlight of the episode.

 But they’re also the lowlight.
 By that I mean that the comedy in “Syzygy” relies almost solely on exaggeration.
 Scully isn’t just a skeptic she’s purposefully obtuse.
 Mulder doesn’t just wonder at Scully skepticism he berates her for it.
-It’s as if he found a new friend on the playground and together they started making fun of his old pal.
+It’s as if he found a new friend on the playground in the blonde detective and together they started making fun of his old pal.
 It’s funny because it’s absurd that these two people who are so close end up nearly hating each other for an episode.
 But at times it’s hard to watch them be so disrespectful of each other, even through the laughs.

 Because of that I’m not sure if coming off of “WOTC” helps or hinders the plot.
 In defense of it helping, the tension between Mulder and Scully picks up where it left off.
 However, that only lends this fight more credibility, as if the damn has snapped and Mulder and Scully are letting loose on each other some long held resentments.
 If so, some of those resentments are pretty serious and that’s part of why “Syzygy” is hard to watch at moments.